 Online Business Reviews

-Reviews on Google My Business/Google+ can really help your rankings.
+Reviews on Google My Business can really help your rankings.

-In addition, reviews on other platforms like Facebook, Yelp, Yellow Pages, White Pages and other relevant platforms for your particular industry can also have an impact.
+In addition, reviews on other platforms like Facebook, Yelp, and Yellow Pages can also have an impact.

 No matter which platform they’re on, reviews are bound to have a positive impact on your reputation.

 That’s about the gist of Local SEO.
 We know everyone has made it out to be something that is extremely confusing and difficult to implement.

 It can take a significant amount of time and investment to get results but if you stick with it you’ll have a consistent flow of rental owner leads for your business.

 Overall, if you really think about it, SEO is really not that difficult.
 All you need to is optimize your website, ensure your NAP information is consistent across all platforms, focus on your links and work towards improving the user experience.

 We hope that helps!